 Operating Systems: It is the interface between the user and the computer hardware.

-Time sharing systems require interaction with the user to instruct the OS to perform various tasks.
+- Time Sharing OS – Time-sharing systems require interaction with the user to instruct the OS to perform various tasks.
 The OS responds with an output.
 The instructions are usually given through an input device like the keyboard.

-Real Time OS are usually built for dedicated systems to accomplish a specific set of tasks within deadlines.
+- Real Time OS – Real-Time OS are usually built for dedicated systems to accomplish a specific set of tasks within deadlines.